Inventory Control

 View all

-• Average Order Cycle Time – The average time (in days) transpired between the submission of the order by the client and receipt of the order by the client.
+- Average Order Cycle Time – We strive to reduce average order cycle time by minimizing the time between order submission and receipt by the client.

-• Customer Requirement Review – A yes/no metric showing whether the merchandise is inspected against pre-set client specifications during the manufacturing process.
+- Customer Requirement Review – We strive to ensure customer requirement review by inspecting merchandise against pre-set client specifications during the manufacturing process.

-• Reinspection – A yes/no metric showing whether the firm tries to repair and review non-compliant products during the last phase of manufacturing.
+- Reinspection – We strive to ensure reinspection of non-compliant products by trying to repair and review them during the last phase of manufacturing.

-• Internal Order Cycle Time – The average time (in days) transpired between submitting an order by the client and the supplier’s shipping of orders.
+- Internal Order Cycle Time – We strive to reduce internal order cycle time by shortening the time between client order submission and the supplier’s shipping of those orders.

-• Acceptance Rate of Finished Goods – The percentage of all manufactured finished products certified by Quality Management staff on the initial inspection versus the total number of finished products.
+- Acceptance Rate of Finished Goods – We strive to increase the acceptance rate of finished goods by improving the percentage of finished products certified by Quality Management on the initial inspection.

 View less